 1. What is the Bicycle Alliance?

-The Bike Alliance is a group of students, staff, administrators, and faculty who wish to create an environment conducive to cycling at William and Mary.
+The Bike Alliance is a group of students, staff, administrators, and faculty who wish to create an environment conducive to cycling at William & Mary.

-- Promote bicycling as a safe, efficient and environmentally considerate transportation alternative for the College of William & Mary, members of the Williamsburg and JCC community.
+- Promote bicycling as a safe, efficient and environmentally considerate transportation alternative for William & Mary and members of the Williamsburg and James City County communities.

 - To offer classes, programming, tools, and outreach to educate our community about the importance of bicycle safety.

 - Engage campus leadership to promote and design bicycle pathways & corridors on campus; increasing roadway capacity and user mobility

 - Develop sustainable initiatives that lead to creation of green bicycle parking options & storage facilities